Saturday Morning Club: Constitution

 This was then followed by a list of 36 by-laws.
 According to the Youth's Companion, in 1910, "The Club meets each Saturday morning.
-A survival of its founder's vigorous method is its invariable roll-call, and it's fine of five cents for absence and ten cents for tardiness".
+A survival of its founder's vigorous method is its invariable roll-call, and its fine of five cents for absence and ten cents for tardiness".

 Katherine C. Pierce, a former club member, described in her written history of the club: "December 27th, 1879, a vote was passed that 'if any member appointed to lead the discussion cannot be present, she shall either send a paper or provide a substitute'.
 At the two hundred and twenty-fifth meeting it was voted 'that all new members shall take part in one discussion, either actively or by writing a paper, within a year of their admission, or forfeit their membership'.
 At the three hundred and forty-second meeting March 7, 1885, members were urged to bring suggestions and criticisms to promote the welfare of the club.
 Miss Noyes then made a motion, and a vote was passed: That six members should be chosen to prepare papers on a given subject one month before that subject was to come up for discussion.
 These six members are to constitute a committee, one of the six to be appointed chairman.
 They are to meet during the month one of more times to prepare the discussion.
 The papers to be read as formerly, and a general discussion opened."
 Pierce went into great detail regarding how the Constitution of the club was constantly changing to adapt to the welfare of the club, and how closely they adhered to the voted rules.

 Katherine C. Pierce continued on in her writing, "Growth is essential to prosperity; and we have certainly grown and prospered along the two main lines marked out by our constitution, literary and social.
 Should the question be asked of any of our Presidents, "what do you consider the most valuable characteristic of the Saturday Morning Club?"
 I feel sure each one would answer, Its loyalty, or espirit de corps.
 I wish we had a good Anglo-Saxon word for this essentially Anglo-Saxon virtue.
 It is a virtue traditional in our club; and to my thinking, it is the best legacy we can leave to future years".
 The guidance of the Constitution was crucial to the club's success and longevity, according to Pierce and other members.